njalooo/ethz-vpn-connect/README.md

 Restart your shell to load the new command using `exec bash`

 # Usage
 ethz-vpn [Option]
 Whereby [Option]:
-    connect,c           to Connect
+- connect,c:           to Connect
-    disconnect, dc, d   to Disconnect
+- disconnect, dc, d:   to Disconnect
-    setup               to Setup Username and Secrets
+- setup:               to Setup Username and Secrets

 # Contribute
 If you'd like to contribute, you could add an bash completion script (https://iridakos.com/programming/2018/03/01/bash-programmable-completion-tutorial).